 For more tips on managing depression: 4 Tips For Managing Depression When It’s Hard and if you are worried about your teen: Teen Depression Is On The Rise.
 Here’s How Parents Can Help.

-If you are having thoughts of suicide or seriously considering suicide, for immediate help, reach out to the National Suicide Hotline at 1-800-273-8255 or in Colorado you can call 1-844-493-8255 or text “help” to 38255.
+If you are having thoughts of suicide or seriously considering suicide, for immediate help, call 988, reach out to the Colorado Crisis Services at 1-844-493-8255 or text “help” to 38255.

 Denver Metro Counseling is a group of Denver therapists who provide teen therapy in Denver, young adult therapy, adult therapy, family therapy and other counseling and therapy in Denver and throughout Colorado.

 We specialize in relationships, codependency, communication and boundaries and provide supportive therapy for people struggling with life transitions, trauma, anxiety, depression, substance abuse, ADHD, negative body image, and more.

 Our clinicians are trained and comfortable working with people who struggle with thoughts of suicide and work collaboratively with our clients and their loved ones to maintain safety through a trauma-informed approach.